Nandhaaramakrishnan/TinDog/README.md

 # TinDog

 TinDog is a website imitation of the Tinder.
+A dating website for Dogs!

 Credits: https://github.com/londonappbrewery